yuliuqian/yuliuqian.github.io/_pages/about.md

 I went into the field of oceanography at [Dalhousie University](https://www.dal.ca) in 2012, working with [Dr. Katja Fennel](http://memg.ocean.dal.ca/fennel/) on ocean biogeochemistry and modeling.
 During my PhD, I received fellowship funding to visit the Data Assimilation Group led by [Dr. Laurent Bertino](https://www.nersc.no/staff/laurent-bertino) at Nansen Environmental and Remote Sensing Center, where I learned cutting-edge assimilation techniques to improve ocean model simulation.

-After receiving my PhD in 2019, I worked as a postdoc at HKUST with [Dr. Jianping Gan](https://odmp.ust.hk ) and got promoted to research assistant professor in 2020.
+Upon graduation in 2019, I worked as a postdoc at HKUST with [Dr. Jianping Gan](https://odmp.ust.hk ) and got promoted to research assistant professor in 2020.
 I join HKUST(GZ) as a tenure-track assistant professor in July 2021.